General Community Guidelines

 We also recommend all residents observe reasonable caution, such as always locking the car, never leaving valuables visible, securing your doors and windows when the condo is vacant, and never opening the door to unknown persons.
 It is recommended that if you see someone acting suspicious, walking around, looking in windows or trying doors you call 911 first, then call security.

-The City of Deerfield Beach will soon end collection of recycling at all CVE condos.
+The City of Deerfield Beach is no longer collecting recycling inside CVE

-The change, which takes effect October 1, is due to the Village’s inability to stop dumping non-recyclable items in the recycling bins.
+The change, which took effect October 1, is due to the Village’s inability to stop dumping non-recyclable items in the recycling bins.

 Over the past year, Master Management has communicated to residents the importance of proper recycling.
 From video messages and emails to in-person pleas, Master Management warned residents the city would end collections if contamination rates did not improve.

-Beginning October 1, blue recycling dumpsters at the condos will be slowly replaced with green trash dumpsters.
-Everything thrown in any condo dumpster or bin will be collected as trash.
+Blue recycling dumpsters at the condos will be slowly replaced with green trash dumpsters.
+Everything thrown in any condo dumpster or bin will now be collected as trash.

 No Animals allowed on Master Management property (Service animals and/or emotional support animals are an exclusion).